 Named one of the “Best Antiquing Towns in the U.S.” by Fodor’s, you can’t limit Stillwater—Minnesota’s oldest city—to a single store.
 You’ve just got to walk the six-block stretch of Main Street that consists primarily of antique shops, antiquarian book stores, vintage boutiques, and restaurants.
 Start at Staples Mill Antiques and work your way south.
-When you reach the other end of Main Street, stop in at Smalley’s Caribbean Barbecue and Pirate Bar to grab some tacos and a dark-n-stormy.
+When you reach the other end of Main Street, stop in at The Freight House to grab some Street Tacos and a blood orange margarita.

 Among the best in Hopkins (a “hotbed of antiques”), Blake Antiques specializes in quality furniture, jewelry, pop art, and Americana from the 1850s to the 1960s.
 The store’s layout makes it particularly easy to navigate, in spite of its vast, constantly-rotating selection of antiques.
 Non-furniture items are displayed in sections, using coordinated furniture pieces as display fixtures.